hjdr/Cambridge-Analytica/user_stories.md

 Test

-As a property owner \n
+As a property owner \
 So I can rent out my property
 I would like to list it